Advertising

 China Eastern Airlines

-Shanghai based Airline; offers online booking and route plan.
+Shanghai-based Airline; offers online booking and route plans.

 China Southern Airlines

-China's largest airline, based at Guangzhou's brand-new Baiyun International Airport.
+China's largest airline, based at Guangzhou's Baiyun International Airport.

 Hainan Airlines